Academy of Contemporary HPLC

 Specificity, robustness, and cost-effectiveness – these three basic principles are at the core of our HPLC methods.
-A good HPLC method should provide the necessary accuracy, but at the same time should also be fast, inexpensive and easy to apply, to validate and to transfer.
+A good HPLC method should provide the necessary accuracy, but at the same time should also be fast, inexpensive, and easy to validate and to transfer.
 And, certainly, it should work smoothly over the long term.

-In the first step, a number of different separation solutions is applied to a given analytical task.
+In the first step, a number of different separation solutions are applied to a given analytical task.
 Those selected meet two requirements: an HPLC separation solution should be done with minimal sample preparation, and at the same time it should provide the absence of HPLC column contamination.

-We consider selectivity to be optimal when the peak pair with the lowest selectivity is placed at the end of the chromatogram, and the peak pair with highest selectivity is placed at the beginning of the chromatogram.
+The optimal selectivity corresponds to the situation in which the peak pair with the lowest selectivity is placed at the end of the chromatogram, and the peak pair with highest selectivity is placed at the beginning of the chromatogram.
 The first condition ensures high separation robustness and provides the opportunity for enhancing the method’s throughput.
 The second condition ensures high separation specificity.

-In the third step, a number of technical parameters such as column length, adsorbent particle size, and flow rate are selected in order to achieve the best possible compromise between the method’s throughput and robustness.
+In the third step, a number of technical parameters such as column length, adsorbent particle size, and flow rate are selected in order to achieve the best possible compromise between the method’s throughput and the separation robustness.

 To provide the highest standard of HPLC method development, we apply a wide range of state-of-the-art HPLC columns and the most advanced HPLC techniques, including:

-Different HPLC modes, single (RP, HILIC, IC, NP, CT, SEC) and mixed (RP/HILIC, RP/CT, RP/IC, HILIC/IC, NP/CT);
+- different HPLC modes, single (RP, HILIC, IC, NP, CT, SEC) and mixed (RP/HILIC, RP/CT, RP/IC, HILIC/IC, NP/CT);

-Different detection techniques (UV/Vis, FLD, RID, ELSD, CD, ECD, MS);
+- different detection techniques (UV/Vis, FLD, RID, ELSD, CD, ECD, MS);

-HPLC column switching techniques (on-line SPE, heart cutting 2D-HPLC, gradient mode emulating isocratic systems, etc.).
+- HPLC column switching techniques (on-line SPE, heart cutting 2D-HPLC, gradient mode emulating isocratic systems, etc.).

-Limits of detection (LOD) and quantification (LOQ).
+- limits of detection (LOD) or quantification (LOQ).